 Tips for caregivers

-Bipolar often affects family members and friends, as well as the person who has the condition.
+Bipolar disorder often affects family members and friends, as well as the person who has the condition.

 Caregivers may need to seek help in order to manage situations.

-- Learn as much about bipolar disorder as possible, to develop an understanding of what it means to have the condition and how to respond to it
+- Learn as much about bipolar disorder as possible, to develop an understanding of what it means to have the condition, how the individual feels, and how to respond to it.

-- As far as possible, help the person with the condition to set goals, join support groups, get involved in the community, and follow treatment
+- Help the person to set goals, as far as possible, and to join support groups, get involved in the community, and follow treatment.

 - Set boundaries and limits, and seek support to stick with them if needed.
 This can help prevent behaviors that can arise at times, such as excessive alcohol consumption and shopping sprees.

 Psychosis can be a feature of bipolar disorder.
 Scientists believe it happens because of changes in the brain, but there is still not enough information to explain it fully.